Skip to main content

 Updated over a week ago

-Determining what is acceptable and what is fraud will depend on your store's policies and how you run your referral program.
-The good news is ReferralCandy has fraud detection and prevention measures that make it easy for you to view, review and delete fraudulent purchases and referrals.
+Determining what referred purchases are acceptable or fraudulent often depends on your store's policies and how you run your referral program.
+ReferralCandy's fraud detection and prevention measures make it easy to view, review, and act on suspicious and fraudulent referrals.

 What is considered fraud?